Dig Near Ft. St. James Successful

 First Nations and UNBC students hacve been taking part in an archaeological dig west of Fort St. James.
 The dig has been very successful.

-"It's important to actually get involved with our past and for the young people to understand where we came from and what we're all about.
+The archaeological excavation had been occurring on the south shore of Stuart Lake, near the Paarens Beach provincial park.
+The site was selected by the Nak’azdli Band based on oral histories that indicate the area was the site of an ancient village.
+In fact, a key component of the field course has been to integrate oral histories with archaeological science and half of the 13 students participating in the course are members of the Nak’azdli Band."It's important to actually get involved with our past and for the young people to understand where we came from and what we're all about.
 In digging, we learn a little bit about our past," says Carrier student Walter Tylee.
 "Even finding something as small as a flake is exciting.
 It might be just a little flake of rock but to think that someone was here maybe thousands of years ago and chipped that flake out to make an arrowhead or something like that is really exciting."

 “This excavation has been a remarkable success, both from the perspective of what we found as well as how we used this course to train local members of the Nak’azdli Band and UNBC students.
 This kind of experience is very unusual in North America for Aboriginal and non-Aboriginal students alike,” says UNBC Anthropology professor Farid Rahemtulla, who led the excavation.
 “The northern and interior regions of BC have largely been ignored by archaeologists and the last excavation on Nak’azdli land took place in the 1950s.
 These students have become immersed in history and have gained great personal knowledge, but their work is also making a major contribution to our collective knowledge about the people who lived here thousands of years ago.”